jameswniu/research_doc_extraction_rag_agent/output/report.md

 ---

-## What factors were most important when selecting your VPN?
+## What factors influenced your decision when choosing your VPN?

 **Participants:** 105

-**Headline:** Privacy Dominates VPN Selection for Nearly Half of Participants
+**Headline:** Participants balance privacy with practicality when selecting VPN services

-**Summary:** When selecting a VPN, 45% of participants prioritized privacy and security as non-negotiable requirements, while 28% focused on practical considerations and ease of use, and 27% emphasized performance and accessibility.
-Organizations should lead with robust security features while ensuring their VPN solutions remain user-friendly and performant to address the full spectrum of participant needs.
+**Summary:** Participants primarily choose VPNs for privacy and identity protection (40 percent), while cost, convenience, and trusted recommendations (35 percent) and speed, reliability, and server access (25 percent) also shape decisions.
+Providers should emphasize strong privacy safeguards, transparent pricing, and dependable performance to better align with participants' priorities.

 ### Themes

-#### Privacy and Security as Non-Negotiable Requirements (45%)
+#### Privacy and Identity Protection Drive Selection (40%)

-No-logs policies rank as the top selection criterion, with encryption and identity protection mentioned nearly twice as often as any other feature.
-Strong preference exists for VPNs that prevent tracking, hacking, and data theft, with participants specifically emphasizing protection from "bad actors" and unauthorized access.
-Privacy concerns outweigh convenience considerations by a significant margin, as most participants frame security as the foundational requirement rather than an optional feature.
-This segment represents premium customers willing to prioritize verified privacy protections over cost savings.
+Privacy concerns dominate VPN selection criteria, with no-logs policies ranking as the top priority among security-focused participants.
+Strong preference exists for identity masking, data encryption, and protection from tracking-participants frequently mention wanting to hide browsing activity and prevent hackers from accessing personal information.
+Encryption strength and anonymity matter more than convenience for this segment, with several explicitly citing protection from 'crazy people' and unauthorized surveillance.
+This represents a premium customer base willing to invest in verified privacy guarantees and transparent security certifications.

 **Quotes:**